 Lotus-eyed Panchala-princess! fairly staked and won at game.

-Come and meet thy lord Duryodhan, chase that mantling blush
+Come and meet thy lord Duryodhan, chase that mantling blush of shame,

 Serve us as thy lords and masters, be our beauteous bright-eyed